-Test of theoretical knowledge
+Article 8 Test of theoretical knowledge

-- 1. The test of theoretical knowledge included in the examination shall cover the following subjects in particular: - (a) general accounting theory and principles; - (b) legal requirements and standards relating to the preparation of annual and consolidated accounts; - (c) international accounting standards; - (d) financial analysis; - (e) cost and management accounting;
+- 1. The test of theoretical knowledge included in the examination shall cover the following subjects in particular:

+- (a) general accounting theory and principles;

+- (b) legal requirements and standards relating to the preparation of annual and consolidated accounts;

+- (c) international accounting standards;

+- (d) financial analysis;

+- (e) cost and management accounting;

-- (f) risk management and internal control; - (g) auditing and professional skills; - (h) legal requirements and professional standards relating to statutory audit and statutory auditors; - (i) international auditing standards as referred to in Article 26; - (i) professional ethics and independence. - 2.
+- (f) risk management and internal control;

+- (g) auditing and professional skills;

+- (h) legal requirements and professional standards relating to statutory audit and statutory auditors; - (i) international auditing standards as referred to in Article 26; - (j) professional ethics and independence. - 2.
 It shall also cover at least the following subjects insofar as they are relevant to auditing: - (a) company law and corporate governance; - (b) the law of insolvency and similar procedures; - (c) tax law; - (d) civil and commercial law; - (e) social security law and employment law; - (f) information technology and computer systems; - (g) business, general and financial economics; - (h) mathematics and statistics - (i) basic principles of the financial management of undertakings. - 3.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 48a for the purpose of adapting the list of subjects to be included in the test of theoretical knowledge referred to in paragraph 1 of this Article.
-When using such powers, the Commission shall take into account developments in auditing and the audit profession.
+For the purposes of adapting the test of theoretical knowledge to the developments in auditing and audit profession, the Commission shall be empowered to adopt delegated acts in accordance with Article 48a identifying the criteria to be applied when adapting the list of subjects to be included in the test of theoretical knowledge referred to in paragraph 1 of this Article. - 4.
+The Commission shall be empowered to may adopt implementing acts identifying those subjects which, after applying the criteria identified in accordance with paragraph 3, it considers necessary to be included in the test of theoretical knowledge referred to in paragraph 1 of this Article.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

-Exemptions
+Article 9 Exemptions

-1. By way of derogation from Articles 7 and 8, a Member State may provide that a person who has passed a university or equivalent examination or holds a university degree or equivalent qualification in one or more of the subjects referred to in Article 8 may be exempted from the test of theoretical knowledge in the subjects covered by that examination or degree.

-2. By way of derogation from Article 7, a Member State may provide that a holder of a university degree or equivalent qualification in one or more of the subjects referred to in Article 8 may be exempted from the test of the ability to apply in practice his or her theoretical knowledge of such subjects if he or she has received practical training in those subjects attested by an examination or diploma recognised by the State.
+- 1. By way of derogation from Articles 7 and 8, a Member State may provide that a person who has passed a university or equivalent examination or holds a university degree or equivalent qualification in one or more of the subjects referred to in Article 8 may be exempted from the test of theoretical knowledge in the subjects covered by that examination or degree. - 2.
+By way of derogation from Article 7, a Member State may provide that a holder of a university degree or equivalent qualification in one or more of the subjects referred to in Article 8 may be exempted from the test of the ability to apply in practice his or her theoretical knowledge of such subjects if he or she has received practical training in those subjects attested by an examination or diploma recognised by the State.

-Practical training
+Article 10 Practical training

-- 1. In order to ensure the ability to apply theoretical knowledge in practice, a test of which is included in the examination, a trainee shall complete a minimum of three years' practical training in, inter alia, the auditing of annual accounts, consolidated accounts or similar financial statements.
+- 1. In order to ensure the ability to apply theoretical knowledge in practice, a test of which is included in the examination, a trainee shall complete a minimum of three years' practical training in, inter alia, the auditing of annual financial statements, consolidated financial statements or similar financial statements.
 At least two thirds of such practical training shall be completed with a statutory auditor or audit firm approved in any Member State. - 2.
 Member States shall ensure that all training is carried out with persons providing adequate guarantees regarding their ability to provide practical training.

-Qualification through long-term practical experience
+Article 11 Qualification through long-term practical experience